 Persons in Québec temporarily

-Two persons (of the opposite sex or the same sex) are considered spouses if they are married and have entered into a civil union, or have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period), or are living together (regardless of for how long) and together have had or have adopted a child. of the worker or trainee and are accompanying that person
+Two persons (of the opposite sex or the same sex) are considered spouses if they are: (1) married and have entered into a civil union (2) have been living together for 12 months (separations of less than 90 days do not interrupt the 12-month period) (3) are living together (regardless of for how long) and together have had or have adopted a child. who is accompanying a worker or trainee

-- are a dependant of the worker or trainee and are accompanying that person
+- dependants who are accompanying a worker or trainee

 Persons who are ineligible for the Health Insurance Plan

 Certain persons who spend time in Québec are ineligible for coverage under the Health Insurance Plan.
 These include:

 - the children born of parents in Québec as tourists;

 - students and any other persons from another Canadian province who are in Québec temporarily.
 The healthcare they receive in Québec is covered by the health insurance plan of their province of origin

 - students from countries other than those with which Québec has concluded a social security agreement providing for student coverage, as well as their Québec-born children